metarhia/Docs/content/en/LAYERS.md

 ## Libraries

-Auxiliary code that is not related to subject domain, but we don't want to create or import separete dependencies for it, can be placed in: `application/lib`.
+Auxiliary code that is not related to subject domain, but we don't want to create or import separate dependencies for it, can be placed in: `application/lib`.
 For example:

 ```js
 ({